 2. Create a custom opt-in email

 When you create your form, you'll be asked to link it to a list.
 Let's say you create a new list called "Event data".
-Go to this list in your Collect section, click "Options", and select "Create custom opt-in email".
-This is where you can edit that verification email.
+Go to this list in your Collect section, click "Modify", and select "Custom opt-in email" and "Create message" or select from your existing custom opt-in emails.

 The standard walkthrough for creating a custom opt-in email can be found here, but this one needs to read a bit differently.
 Since you're the one who will be entering details, you need to include an explanation in this email.
 You could thank the subscribers for attending your event, remind them that they gave their email address, give them an idea of what to expect from your mailing list, and ask them to confirm that they'd like to be a subscriber.